eddie-z-ng/angular-wafellocator/README.md

 Challenges
 ----
 * Deconstructing and parsing truck data from www.wafelsanddinges.com.
-The data is not JSON but seems to be straight JavaScript code that is ``eval``'d' by their server
+The data is not JSON but seems to be straight JavaScript code that is ``eval``'d' by their client code
 * Implementing Google Map, markers, and info windows using (angular-google-maps)[https://github.com/nlaplante/angular-google-maps]
 * Writing YQL querying, Google Maps distance matrices, Google maps directions as Angular module services
 * Piecing this all together in AngularJS